failsafe-lib/failsafe.dev/policies.md

 ## Failure Handling

 Failsafe policies add resilience by detecting failures and handling them.
-Each policy determines which execution [results or exceptions][FailurePolicyBuilder] to consider failures and how to handle them.
+Each policy determines which execution [results or exceptions][FailurePolicyBuilder] to consider as failures and how to handle them.
 By default, policies handle any `Exception` that is thrown.
-But policies can also be configured to handle more specific failures or conditions:
+But policies can also be configured to handle more specific exceptions or conditions:

 ```java
 policyBuilder